 Generic descriptions of data

 As you know, altmetrics data is not synonymous with “data from Altmetric.com.”
-We are just one provider of altmetrics data (others being PlumX, Impactstory, and PLOS/Lagotto).
+We are just one provider of altmetrics data (others being PlumX, Impactstory, and Crossref Event Data).

 b) Instead, please refer to data sourced from our company using the phrases “Altmetric.com data,” “Altmetric data,” “[data type] sourced from Altmetric.com,” or something similarly precise.

-c) For descriptions of altmetrics in general, you may wish to use the term “altmetrics” (in a manner similar to how one would use the term “citations” to describe a number or group of cites) or a similarly precise phrase that makes it clear that you are describing metrics that fall under the altmetrics umbrella, but that are not necessarily sourced from Altmetric.com.
-(I.e. “We can understand the attention paid to research by examining altmetrics sourced from Altmetric.com.”)
+c) For descriptions of altmetrics in general, you may wish to use the term “altmetrics” (in a manner similar to how one would use the term “citations” to describe a number or group of cites) or a similarly precise phrase that makes it clear that you are describing metrics that fall under the altmetrics umbrella, but that are not necessarily sourced from Altmetric (e.g. “We can understand the attention paid to research by examining altmetrics sourced from Altmetric.com.”).

 Quality vs. impact vs. attention

-When describing the nature of Altmetric data, please make it clear that social media is one of several types of data we aggregate (others include mainstream media mentions, peer reviews, and citations to research in policy documents).
+When describing the nature of Altmetric data, you should make it clear that social media is just one of several types of data we aggregate (others include mainstream media mentions, peer reviews, and citations to research in policy documents).
 Altmetrics as a field is in danger of being synonymous with the study of social media alone.

 * For an explanation of how we define “attention”, please see Cassidy Sugimoto’s thoughtful blog post on the topic, “Attention is Not Impact” (2015):